Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What does this mean in real life?
-SMART is centred around the SmartHive platform, which allows anyone that holds coins to vote on proposals submitted by the community.
+SMART is centered around the SmartHive platform, which allows anyone that holds coins to vote on proposals submitted by the community.
 This gives all users a say in the direction of the Smart Cash project.
 70% of the block reward is allocated to fund proposals voted on and adopted by the SmartHive community, and to support Hive Structuring Teams.

-SmartCash also offers SmartRewards, which are described as both a price-stabilisation mechanism and a way to encourage long-term holding of SMART.
+SmartCash also offers SmartRewards, which are described as both a price-stabilization mechanism and a way to encourage long-term holding of SMART.
 On the 25th of each month, each wallet that holds at least 1,000 SMART receives a share of these rewards, with 15% of new coins generated in the blockchain set aside for this purpose.

 What to consider when buying SMART